Grimes, California

-Grimes (formerly Grimes Landing) is a census-designated place in Colusa County, California on the Southern Pacific Railroad.
+Grimes (formerly Grimes Landing) is a census-designated place in Colusa County, California, United States, on the Southern Pacific Railroad.
 It lies at an elevation of 46 ft.
 The two main roads that run through it are State Route 45 and Grimes-Arbuckle Road.
 Its ZIP code is 95950, and its area code is 530.
 Grimes's population was 296 at the 2020 U.S. census.

 History

 The post office was established in 1883.
 Grimes is named after Cleaton Grimes, who obtained the townsite land in 1844.

 The Cecil Ranch in Grimes is listed on the National Register of Historic Places, partly for the architecture of its architect-designed main house, built in 1909.

 Features

 Grimes is located near the Sacramento River, on Highway 45 between Colusa and Knight's Landing.
 There is a convenience store, a small post office, a public library, and an elementary school.
-The school features grades Kindergarten through 5th grade, however some years the school will take 6th graders due to its small student count.
+The school features grades kindergarten through fifth grade; however, some years the school will accept sixth graders due to its small student count.
 There is a boat landing on the river to the south of the town, which also serves as a restaurant for the community.